ZaninAndrea/webvalley_notes/sigproc.md

 >
 > We can see that almost all stars are moving away from us, because the universe is expanding.

+Do not constrain yourself in just spectroscopy when you want to predict.

 ## Mass Spectroscopy
 You have ionized molecules, and being charged you can spread them, producing a spectrum, that depends on the mass.
 You get much more information with this technique, but I have to put the sample in a machine, it's not remote.